 McKenzie landed the largest bonus of any high school pitcher in the 2015 Draft, signing for $2,302,500 as an ultraprojectable 6-foot-5, 160-pounder taken in the supplemental first round.
-After the Indians handled him carefully in his first two pro seasons, he broke out by winning high Class A Carolina League pitcher of the year honors and finishing second in the Minors with 186 strikeouts in 2017.
-He has been unable to build much on that success, however, with forearm soreness costing him two months in 2018 and an upper-back strain wiping out his entire 2019.
+He broke out by winning high Class A Carolina League pitcher of the year honors and finishing second in the Minors with 186 strikeouts in 2017, but missed two months in 2018 with forearm soreness and all of 2019 with an upper-back strain.
+He returned this season, striking out 10 in his big league debut against the Tigers and performing well as both a starter and reliever for the Indians.

-When healthy, McKenzie has a fine three-pitch mix that begins with a 91-95 mph fastball that plays well above its velocity thanks to his command, extension, angle and high spin rate.
-His upper-70s curveball also grades as a plus offering with good shape and spin.
+McKenzie has a fine four-pitch mix that begins with a 91-95 mph fastball that plays well above its velocity thanks to his command, extension, angle and high spin rate.
+His upper-70s curveball also grades as a plus offering with good shape and spin, and he also has a distinctly different slider that sits in the mid-80s.
 He keeps left-handers at bay with a solid fading changeup.

 As promising as his stuff is, McKenzie's feel for pitching is even more impressive.
 Though he's still growing into his super-skinny frame, he repeats his delivery well and provides quality strike after quality strike.
 He must add strength and prove he can handle a starter's workload, and more muscle could mean more velocity as well.